-6. Olivier Bernard from D.d.Chevalier compares 2016 white to 2009 vintage and 2016 red to 2010 vintage.
-He says, there was no rush to harvest Cabernet Sauvignon grapes as there were plenty of time to wait for optimum ripeness.
+6. Olivier Bernard from D.d.Chevalier compares 2016 white to the 2009 vintage and 2016 red to the 2010 vintage.
+He says there was no rush to harvest Cabernet Sauvignon grapes as there was plenty of time to wait for optimum ripeness.

 8. Moutte Blanc - a property in Macau, produces 100% Petit Verdot cuvée called Moisin, also other cuvées.
-Tasted 2015 and 2014.
-I liked 2015 better.
-Fine quality for money.
+I tasted 2015 and 2014.
+I liked 2015 better; fine quality for the money.
 Moutte Blanc is produced from vines growing in Haut Medoc and near Monbrison in Arsac from 0.75 ha 100% Merlot.
-The latter vineyard got permission from INAO to use Margaux appelation on the label beginning with 2014 vintage.
+The latter vineyard got permission from INAO to use Margaux appellation on the label beginning with the 2014 vintage.
 Splendid 2015 for both Moutte Blancs.

 9. Seguin (Pessac-Leognan) - fine 2014 and 2015, 2016 promises quite a "paradise".

-10. Great, great visit at Figeac, 1.5 hours entertaining visit with the winemaker Frederic Faye, great improvements are visible.
-Fabulous 2015 vintage with excellent focus and precision, 2016 maybe even better says F. Faye.
-I tasted vintages 2012-2013-2014-2015.
-2012 is F. Fayes' first vintage at Figeac, but he's been at the property for 14 years now.
+10. Great, great visit at Figeac, 1.5 hours entertaining visit with the winemaker Frederic Faye, significant improvements are visible.
+Fabulous 2015 vintage with excellent focus and precision, 2016 maybe even better, says F. Faye.
+I tasted vintages from 2012-2013-2014-2015.
+2012 is F. Fayes' first vintage at Figeac, but he's been at the property for 14 years.

-Very, very happy Frederic Faye, winemaker at Figeac since 2012 vintage.
+Very happy Frederic Faye, winemaker at Figeac since the 2012 vintage.
 He thinks 2016 may be even better than 2015 vintage!

-1. I was persuaded by my friend to go to Chateau Julia, a property well-hidden of the beaten tracks in neighbor commune to Pauillac, Saint-Laurent.
-It's run by a woman, Sophie Martin, who before creating Julia sold her grapes to a cooperative.
-Quite well-made wines which would be even significantly better, if she had the necessary funds to buy better equipment.
+1. My friend persuaded me to go to Chateau Julia, a property well-hidden from the beaten tracks in the neighboring commune to Pauillac, Saint-Laurent.
+It's run by a woman, Sophie Martin, who, before creating Julia, sold her grapes to a cooperative.
+Exceptionally well-made wines, which would be even significantly better if she had the necessary funds to buy better equipment.

 2. Visiting Chateau Tour Saint Christophe.
-Interesting to visit because of Chinese investments in Bordeaux.
-Peter Kwok created Vignobles K group in 2014 and it owns 5 properties on Right Bank, Haut Brisson and Tour Saint Christophe in Saint Emilion, Enclos Tourmaline and La Patache in Pomerol, and Enclos de Viaud in Lalande de Pomerol.
-The experienced Jean-Christophe Meyrou is manager of the group.
+Fascinating to visit because of Chinese investments in Bordeaux.
+Peter Kwok created Vignobles K group in 2014, and it owns five properties on Right Bank, Haut Brisson and Tour Saint Christophe in Saint Emilion, Enclos Tourmaline and La Patache in Pomerol, and Enclos de Viaud in Lalande de Pomerol.
+The experienced Jean-Christophe Meyrou is the manager of the group.

-One Saturday in October 2016 I went to Tour Saint Christophe, a property situated magnificently on the border of Saint-Emilion and Saint-Christophe des Bardes.
+One Saturday in October 2016, I visited Tour Saint Christophe, a property situated magnificently on the border of Saint-Emilion and Saint-Christophe des Bardes.
 The view from there towards Troplong Mondotte is breathtaking.
-I tasted 2015 vintage of all properties except Enclos de Viaud.
-Haut Brisson (90% M+10% CF) had earthy flavours, ripe black fruit and tannin, strong backbone, fine acidity, fine balance and persistent finish.
+I tasted the 2015 vintage of all properties except Enclos de Viaud.
+Haut Brisson (90% M+10% CF) had earthy flavors, ripe black fruit and tannin, a strong backbone, acidity, balance, and a persistent finish.
 89p.
-Tour Saint Christophe (80% M+20% CF) was much better wine than HB with more power, concentration and depth.
+Tour Saint Christophe (80% M+20% CF) was a much better wine with more power, concentration, and depth than HB.
 Ripeness of both fruit and tannin was better here.
 Delightful wine for keeping.
 92-93p.
-La Patache (85% M +15% CF) from sandy part of Pomerol showed violets and black fruit, also some extraction and earthy flavours, was a little bit tired (racking?).
-Quite good one.
+La Patache (85% M +15% CF) from the sandy part of Pomerol showed violets and black fruit.
+Also, some extraction and earthy flavors were slightly tiring (racking?).
+Quite a good one.
 88-89p.
-Enclos Tourmaline (100% Merlot) which 1 ha vineyard consists of four different plots in the best part of Pomerol (Le Plateau Argileux), is made in very modern style with vinification of whole clusters, 100% new oak, etc. For my taste, despite this wine splendid intensity and acidity, it tasted a bit overdone and too extracted.
+Enclos Tourmaline (100% Merlot), which 1 ha vineyard consists of four different plots in the best part of Pomerol (Le Plateau Argileux), is made in a very modern style with the vinification of whole clusters, 100% new oak, etc. For my taste, despite this wine's splendid intensity and acidity, it tasted a bit overdone and too extracted.
 But many people like that style.
 92+p.

-They are very enthusiastic with 2016 vintage at Vignobles K and I hope they will back down a bit with big extraction and including stems at Enclos Tourmaline, so 2016 will be fruitier and fresher.
+They are enthusiastic about the 2016 vintage at Vignobles K. I hope they will back down with considerable extraction and including stems at Enclos Tourmaline, so 2016 will be fruitier and fresher.
 Nevertheless, it's a property to follow closely in coming vintages.

 Great view from Tour Saint Christophe towards Troplong Mondot

-3. Grand Cercle tasting of 85 reds in vintage 2014 and 20 whites in vintage 2015.
-Reds were up and down, Saint Emilions were the best.
-Whites were of very fine quality.
-Tasting took place at Chateau Croizilles, situated close to La Mondotte and Tertre Roteboeuf.
-You simply can't miss seeing it while driving by, because of the orange-red painting of the building outside.
-View from here to vineyards of Saint Emilion/neighboring communes is simply priceless!!
+3. Grand Cercle tasting 85 reds in vintage 2014 and 20 whites in 2015.
+Reds were up and down; Saint Emilions were the best.
+Whites were of excellent quality.
+Tasting occurred at Chateau Croizilles, close to La Mondotte and Tertre Roteboeuf.
+You can't miss seeing it while driving by because of the orange-red painting of the building outside.
+View from here to the vineyards of Saint Emilion/neighboring communes is simply priceless!!

-Tasting notes of 2014 reds and 2015 whites will appear soon in chapter "Horisontal & Vertical tastings" in drop-down menu "Vintages"
+Tasting notes of 2014 reds and 2015 whites will soon appear in the chapter "Horizontal & Vertical tastings" drop-down menu "Vintages."

 85 2014s in red to taste at La Croizille